wchliao/multi-task-image-classification/README.md

  * `--setting`: (default: `0`)
    * `0`: Standard CIFAR-10 experiment.
 Evaluate a CIFAR-10 multi-class classifier on testing dataset.
-   * `1`: The training setting is the same as setting `0`, but instead of recording the multiclass classification accuracy, it records the binary classification accuracy for each class.
+   * `1`: The model is the same as setting `0`, but instead of recording the multiclass classification accuracy, it records the binary classification accuracy for each class.
  * `--save_path`: Path (directory) that model is saved. (default: `'.'`)